nexim-tech/.github/CONTRIBUTING.md

 # Contributing to our projects

-We would love for you to contribute to Alwatr projects and help make it even better than it is today!
+We would love for you to contribute to Nexim Tech projects and help make it even better than it is today!
 As a contributor, here are the guidelines we would like you to follow:

 ## Code of Conduct

-Help us keep Alwatr projects open and inclusive.
+Help us keep Nexim Tech projects open and inclusive.
 Please read and follow our [Code of Conduct](./CODE_OF_CONDUCT.md).

 ## Found a Bug?